lysrain21/mint-quickstart/README.md

 ## Tinker Compatibility

-MinT is API-compatible with [Tinker](https://tinker.thinkingmachines.ai).
-Use these environment variables to connect via the `tinker` package:
+MinT is fully API-compatible with [Tinker](https://tinker.thinkingmachines.ai).
+If you prefer, you can use the `tinker` package with MinT by configuring environment variables to point to the MinT server:

 ```
 TINKER_BASE_URL=https://mint-alpha.macaron.im